pedroalvesbatista/singularity-admindocs/installation.rst

         echo 'export PATH=/usr/local/go/bin:${PATH}:${GOPATH}/bin' >> ~/.bashrc && \
         source ~/.bashrc

-Download Singularity from a release
+Download Apptainer from a release
 ===================================

-You can download Singularity from one of the releases.
+You can download Apptainer from one of the releases.
 To see a full list, visit `the GitHub release page
 <https://github.com/apptainer/releases>`_.
 After deciding on
 a release to install, you can run the following commands to proceed